-On the Digital Input screen, click the Default Format tab to select the default format.
+After connecting the S/PDIF In device, access the Digital Input screen.
+Click the Default Format tab to select the default format.
 Click OK to complete.

 (Note) The actual locations of the SPDIF In and SPDIF Out connectors may differ by model.